nabeelxy/ai-security-guide/README.md

 # AI Security Guide

 This repo provides an up-to-date view on AI for security and security for AI.
+Prior to ChatGPT moment, AI has been used to enhance security in various ways, including enhanced threat dtecction.
+The renewed focus of AI and prolifiration of LLMs have fueled the adoption of AI for security.
+For the first time in history, defenders can have the upperhand by crunching large amounts of diverse and complex data if right models are built.

 We cover the following topics.
 * Security for AI